-80’s cartoons were not harmless fun.
-You may remember them as 30 minute pops of rainbow-coloured action that taught morals, but there were some true moments of horror to be found.
+80s cartoons were not harmless fun.
+You may remember them as 30 minute pops of rainbow colour action that taught morals, but there were some true moments of horror to be found.
 I suckled at the teat of 80s cartoons.

-Super Ted (1983-1986)
+5 – Super Ted (1983-1986)

 Right… Hear me out!
 Super Ted is really scary (though I concede this may just be me).

-For those of who don’t know, Super Ted was an abandoned defective Teddy Bear from a toy factory, brought to life by an alien ‘Spotty Man’ and then given ‘special powers’ by ‘Mother Nature’ on a space cloud.
+For those of you who don’t know, Super Ted was an abandoned defective Teddy Bear from a toy factory, brought to life by an alien ‘Spotty Man’ and then given ‘special powers’ by ‘Mother Nature’ on a space cloud.

 Clear so far?
 Every week Super Ted battled baddies and generally saved the day from some minor inconveniences.
 But… there were some horrible episodes and some horrible concepts within the cartoon.